jameskimmel/opinions_about_tech_stuff/ZFS/The problem with RAIDZ.md

 # The problem with RAIDZ or why you probably won't get the storage efficiency you think you will get.
-As a ZFS rookie, I struggled quiet a bit to figure out what settings I should use for my Proxmox hypervisor.
+As a ZFS rookie, I struggled quite a bit to figure out what settings I should use for my Proxmox hypervisor.
 Hopefully, this will help other ZFS rookies.
 This text focuses on Proxmox, but it generally applies to all ZFS systems.

 This entire document assumes an ashift of 12 (4K), which is the default for modern drives!